btcorgtfo/ElliottWaveAnalyzer/readme.md

 # ElliottWaveAnalyzer
 First Version of an (not yet) iterative Elliott Wave scanner in financial data.

+## Setup
+use Python 3.9 environment and install all packages via `pip install -r requirements.txt`

 ## Quickstart
+Start with `example_monowave.py` to see how the basic concept (finding monowaves) works and play with the parameter `skip_n`.

-Have a look into `example_12345_impulsive_wave.py` to see how the algorithm works for finding 12345 impulsive movements.
+Then have a look into `example_12345_impulsive_wave.py` to see how the algorithm works for finding 12345 impulsive movements.

 ## Helper
 Use `get_data.py` script to download data directly from yahoo finance.